Chapter 3 – The Project Environment¶

 When you apply the discursive approach, you reconcile the interests of the different affected parties.
 In this case, you as a project manager, should use conflict management and negotiating methods.

 In the repressive approach the environment is only apparently involved.
 You make decisions on your own.
-Of course, affected people won't happy with this approach and there are only a few cases where this approach can be necessary (e.g. the planned merger of organisations)
+Of course, affected people won't be happy with this approach and there are only a few cases where this approach can be necessary (e.g. the planned merger of organisations)

 Irrespective which approach you choose, communication within the project team and with the stakeholders is indispensable!
 You will learn how to handle stakeholders properly in the next chapter.